Note: I get commissions for purchases made through links in this post.

 Honda currently makes four lines of portable generators – the EU, EB, EG, and EM series.
 The main differences among them are their intended use and how they try to conserve fuel, so they can run longer on a single tank of gas.

-The EU series features several inverter machines.
+The EU series (click for more info) of Honda generators features several machines with inverter technology.
 The EG series as well as the EB and EM have large gas tanks.
-The EB series and the EM that I’ll discuss below each use Auto Throttle to use less fuel when the load is decreased.
+The EB series generators and the EM that I’ll discuss below each use Auto Throttle to use less fuel when the load is decreased.

 Let’s take a closer look at the 3 models in the EM series to see which one, if any, is best suited to your needs.
 If, by the end of this review, you find that none of them is a good match, check out the other series using the links in the previous paragraph.
 I’m sure you’ll find one that you’ll want to try.

 For those who have time now, continue to the article that follows.
-For those in a hurry who want to check the pricing and availability of these portable generators at Amazon, click the links below.
+For those in a hurry who want to check the pricing and availability of these portable generators at Amazon, click the links for the EM series generators below.

 If you want to skip ahead to a specific section of the review, you can click a link in the box below.
-Otherwise, you can just keep scrolling and learning about all the EM models.
+Otherwise, you can just keep scrolling to learn about each Honda EM generator.

-As you might expect, the three EM models are quite similar in many ways, but they also have some differences you’ll want to know about.
+As you might expect, the three EM models are quite similar in many ways, but each Honda generator also has some differences you’ll want to know about.
 The easiest way to look at some of these features is to compare them side by side, so that’s what the table below shows you.

 *Figures are for rated output and load.
 All models also have 120/240V output.